Is Cornell Test Optional?

 A Recommendation from Your Counselor

-The University of Cornell requires a letter of recommendation from either your guidance counselor or college advisor.
+Cornell requires a recommendation letter from your guidance counselor or college advisor.

 A Total of Two Teacher Evaluations

 You are required to turn in recommendations from two different teachers.
-Be certain to remind the people who are writing letters for you to include your name and date of birth on each page if the letters are going to be mailed to you.
+Be certain to remind the people writing letters for you to include your name and date of birth on each page if the letters will be mailed to you.

 The Midyear Report, which is issued when your grades for the first half of the year are complete

-Send in the Midyear Report the application deadline has passed in as timely a manner as possible.
-For the sake of expediting the review of your application, Cornell strongly encourages school counselors to also submit this information online.
+Send in the Midyear Report once the application deadline has passed in as timely a manner as possible.
+To expedite the review of your application, Cornell strongly encourages school counselors to submit this information online.

 We are aware that some students who attend schools that use trimesters may not have any new grade information to report at the time that the submission is due.
 These students do not have to submit a Midyear Report because they do not have any new grades to report.